NormalVR/Normcore-Documentation/src/realtime/common-questions.md

 ## More questions
 ***
-### What happens to my objects whena  room server shuts down?
+### What happens to my objects when a room server shuts down?
 When the last player leaves a room, the room server will remain running for about 30 seconds before it's shut down.
 When this happens, any objects that are not flagged to destroy will be written to persistent storage.
 The next time someone joins this room, they will be restored instantly.

 ### I have a script on my player.
 Why is it updating all players in the room?